Ohmnivore/BitPlayer/README.txt

 http://ohmnivore.elementfx.com/

-This is a handy Adobe AIR app, handy for playing some chiptune in its native formats (.MOD, .XM, and others).
+This is a handy Adobe AIR app, nice for playing some chiptune in its native formats (.MOD, .XM, and others).
 It's very basic and raw for now.
 It was built for my personal use at first.
 One